spacocha/Distribution-based-clustering/README.md

 WHEN TO USE THIS PROGRAM:

-This program should be used in conjunction with other sequence analysis packages (i.e. mothur, Qiime) to obtain the most accurate OTUs based on all of the information available in both the genetic and the distribution data.
+This program should be used in conjunction with other sequence analysis packages (i.e. mothur, Qiime) to obtain the most accurate operational taxonomic units (OTUs) based on all of the information available in both the genetic and the distribution data.

 REQUIREMENTS: